FrankHB/pl-docs/en-US/calling-for-language-features.md

 ### Evlis tail calls

-Known most efficient way in space being compatible to pass-by-value semantics.
+* Known most efficient way in space being compatible to pass-by-value semantics

 See [[Clinger98]](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.83.8567&rep=rep1&type=pdf) and [this page](https://www.akalin.com/evlis-tail-recursion) for introduction.

 ### Reasonable performance hit

-For availability in practice.
+* For availability in practice

 PTC may have performance penalty.
 The cost is generally unavoidable when there is no "native" PTC (provided by the underlying implementation language) available, so more effort should be taken for maintainance work of the additional data structure serving to bookkeeping.
 Only in limited cases when it can be proved that no such work is needed, the cost can be eliminated, but (depending on the feature set of the language) the proof itself can also be costly.
 The performance penalty should still be reasonably insignificant at least with the configurations for end-users in practice, so the cost does not defeat the general availablity of the feature.